 We actually didn’t choose to visit Key West in order to visit Key West…we had planned a trip to an all inclusive resort in Mexico and when it didn’t work out we started searching for resort options in the US and found Hawks Cay Resort in Duck Key.

 It is about an hour north of actual Key West and is PERFECT for families!!!
-Hawks Cay is NOT an all-inclusive resort BUT it very much has that resort vibe with lots of activities to choose from, a kids club, plenty of pools, and multiple options for accommodations ranging from standard hotel rooms to three bedroom villas.
+Hawks Cay is NOT an all-inclusive resort BUT it very much has that resort vibe with lots of activities and fun things to choose from, a kids club, plenty of pools, and multiple options for accommodations ranging from standard hotel rooms to three-bedroom villas.

 We tend to avoid staying in hotels when we travel.
 We have four kids so it usually makes sense for us to try to find a condo, vacation rental home or villa on vacation over trying to find a hotel large enough for us.
 Our two bedroom villa was perfect at Hawks Cay and if we go back with all four of our kids we will for sure book the three bedroom villa option they have available.

 The resort also has dolphins that live on-site and offers dolphin encounter packages at additional cost (we LOVED it!).
+I’m pretty confident that this is something the whole family could get into regardless of your kids’ age ranges.
 There are also several on-site restaurants and even a Starbucks!

 We also loved the location of the resort and that it wasn’t located IN actual Key West.
-Duck Key is centrally located in the middle portion of the Florida Keys so we strategically planned our trip to allow for exploring some of the popular tourist spots on the way to the resort as well as planned a day to make the full drive down to Key West to enjoy the spots there too!
+Duck Key is centrally located in the middle portion of the Florida Keys so we strategically planned our trip to allow for exploring some of the popular tourist spots and a local restaurant or two on the way to the resort as well as planned a day to make the full drive down to Key West to enjoy the spots there too!

 How to Plan a Family Key West Trip